Keep up with FormAssembly’s press mentions, from guest posts to use case interviews to insightful quotes. Follow along with updates on the Press page.

 Website/Publication: NonProfit Pro

-In this NonProfit Pro article, Editor-in-Chief Nhu Te interviewed Natalie Jo Williams, Marketing Group Leader at TechBridge along with Hillary Sciscoe, Director of Customer Success at FormAssembly.
+In this NonProfit Pro article, Editor-in-Chief Nhu Te interviewed Natalie Jo Williams, Marketing Group Leader at TechBridge along with Hillary Sciscoe, Customer Development Representative at FormAssembly.
 The story covers:

 - TechBridge’s use case of FormAssembly.